Bill Brown (American football)

 William Dorsey Brown (June 29, 1938 – November 4, 2018) was an American professional football player who was a fullback in the National Football League (NFL) for 14 seasons, including 13 seasons with the Minnesota Vikings.
 He played college football for the Illinois Fighting Illini.
 He was named to the Pro Bowl four times with the Vikings.

 Early life

 Brown was born on June 29, 1938, in Mendota, LaSalle County, Illinois.
 He attended Mendota High School, along with his one-year older brother Jim.
 Both brothers were all-state in football.
 While at Mendota, he also was teammates with future Canadian Football League Hall of Famer Ray Jauch.
 Brown also participated on the track team, and was an Illinois state champion in throwing the shot put as a junior.
 In his senior year, he had a toss of 57 ft 9 in (17.6 m), which was six inches beyond the state shot put record.

 College

 After graduating from Mendota, Brown played college football at the University of Illinois at Urbana-Champaign, at fullback.
-Jim Brown also attended Illinois and again was Brown's football teammate.
-Jim served for a time as Brown's backup at fullback.